-A large portion of emergency management training courses are conducted by state emergency management agencies, such as MT DES.
+A large portion of emergency management training courses are conducted by state emergency management agencies, such as MT DES, as the Authority Having Jurisdiction.
 These courses are identified with a "G" course prefix.
 FEMA's Emergency Management Institute (EMI) develops the curriculum of the courses, while states reserve the ability to modify the courses to make them more relevant to each community.
 State "G" course certificates will be issued by respective state emergency management agencies, not FEMA.